Andrew Hardin

-Andrew Hardin is an American guitarist and record producer.
+Andrew Hardin (born in 1955 near Baltimore, Maryland) is an American guitarist and record producer.
 Andrew's guitar style has been influenced by Roy Buchanan, Clarence White, Ry Cooder, Gabby Pahinui, and Grady Martin, with shades of blues, rock, R&B, country, tropical, and Spanish music.

 Biography

 Early years

 Hardin began as a drummer at age eight, and learned guitar and ukulele as a teenager in Hawaii.
 He played progressive country in California in the mid-seventies, major-label rock with the Dingoes from Australia, and blues with ex-John Lee Hooker associate Eddie Kirkland.

 Russell and Hardin

 Working as a cab driver in New York City in 1980, Hardin met Tom Russell, who was also driving a cab.
 One of Russell's fares was Grateful Dead lyricist Robert Hunter, which led to a gig opening for Hunter at the Lonestar Cafe in New York.
 Russell and Hardin performed around the city, and, after an agent heard them, they toured Norway and recorded three albums there (which were later released in the U.S. on Philo).

 Russell and Hardin recorded and toured internationally, recording over twenty albums from the early 1990s through 2005.
 Hardin accompanied Russell twice on the "Late Night with David Letterman" television show.